 What is the workplace of a Lawn Care Specialist like?

-Lawn care specialists spend most of their day outside.
-Their busiest time is in the warmer seasons and they work long hours during those seasons.
+The busiest time is in the warmer seasons and working long hours during these seasons is typical.
 This job is ideal for someone that likes working with their hands and doesn’t want to work at a desk all day.

 Lawn Care Specialists are also known as: